 If you’re over 14 years old you cannot trick-or-treat in Chesapeake City, Virginia.
 Adults involved in the trick-or-treating festivities must only be accompanying a child and not engaging in trick-or-treating themselves.
 However, the under 14s are not totally free from restrictions either and they will be subjected to an 8 pm curfew too.
 Happy Halloween!

-In Vermont, women must get permission from their husbands if they want to get false teeth.
+In Vermont, women must get written permission first from their husbands if they want to get false teeth.
 It’s an unenforced law but it hasn’t yet been overturned!

 Loading More Content